AwasthiMaddy/NLP/GameOfThrones/README.md

 Word Vectors for Game Of Thrones.
+Based on this notebook - https://github.com/YuriyGuts/thrones2vec